-The Department of Mathematics attracts students from a wide variety of backgrounds with different career and long-term goals.
-The typical Math B.S. major:
+The Department of Mathematics attracts students from a variety of backgrounds and interests.
+They typically have some of the following qualities:

-- Has strong analytical skills and wants to develop them further
+- Have strong analytical skills and want to develop them further

-- Has other interests and talents outside of math
+- Have other interests and talents outside of math

-- Wants to keep options open for a variety of career fields
+- Want to keep options open for a variety of career fields

-- Is open to the option of graduate school
+- Are open to the option of graduate school

 - Department website